dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ### Objective:

 #### EDA 1.
-Identify continuous vs categorical variables and transform them accordingly
+Identify effects of time on house prices over the years

 - The data set consists of many predictors which are both continuous and catgorical in nature.
 For us to perform a multivariate linear regression, these will need to be cleaned, trimmed and transformed appropriately before fitting them into a model.

 #### EDA 2.
-Check for multicollinearity and remove highly correlated pairs from the dataset
+Identify the most and least desirable neighbourhoods in King County

 - Multicollinearity reduces predictive power or significance of the predictors.
 Having a model without multicollineraty means that each of the predictors have an independent contribution to the overall result of the model.

 #### EDA 3.
-Finalize the model and plot the line of best fit to predict the price
+Identify the most important factor for a house price in King County

 - Test the model to predict house prices in King County.